-ELAN is a network of over 40 organisations dedicated to ensuring that people in London are able to obtain advice about and enforce their employment rights and entitlements.
+Set up by Trust for London in 2014, ELAN is a network of over 60 organisations dedicated to ensuring that people in London are able to obtain advice about and enforce their employment rights and entitlements.

 This could be through the provision of advice and/or campaigning for change.
 The primary focus is on low-paid workers and those in precarious work.

-- Improve the effectiveness of the London Employment Rights Advice sector;
+- Improve the effectiveness of London's employment rights advice sector;

 - Improve the co-ordination of this sector;

 - Share learning and experience;

 - Identify areas of joint action and undertake initiatives/campaigns;